 6.3.5.4 Rules for initiating a prearranged group session

-The following conditions shall be met for a controlling MCVideo function or non-controlling MCVideo function of an MCVideo group to initiate a group session for the requesting MCVideo user:
+When the non-controlling MCVideo function of an MCivdeo group receives a request to intiate a group session for the calling MCVideo user, if:

+1) one of the following conditions is met:

-1) if the <on-network-regrouped> element in the <list-service> element is present in the group document and if the MCVideo ID indicated in the incoming INVITE request is the same as the MCVideo group ID in the "temporary-MCVideo-group-ID" attribute of the <on-network-regrouped> element; or
+a) the <on-network-regrouped> element in the <list-service> element is present in the group document associated with the MCVideo group ID identified in the <associated-group-id> element of the incoming SIP INVITE and if the MCVideo ID indicated in the <mcvideo-request-uri> element of the incoming INVITE request is the same as the MCVideo group ID in the "temporary-MCVideo-group-ID" attribute of the <on-network-regrouped> element; or

+b) according to the information stored per procedures of clause 21, the group identified in the <mcvideo-request-uri> of the incoming SIP INVITE is a group regroup based on a preconfigured group and if the group identified in the <associated-group-id> of the incoming SIP INVITE is a constituent group of that group regroup based on a preconfigured group;

-2) if the <on-network-regrouped> element in the <list-service> element of the MCVideo group document is not present in the group document;
+NOTE 1: In this step 1), the non-controlling MCVideo function checks the consistency of the constituent group with the called group regroup.

-and:

-1) an <entry> element exists in the <list> element of the group document for the MCVideo user;
+2) an <entry> element set to the MCVideo ID of the calling MCVideo user exists in the <list> element of the group document associated with the MCVideo group ID identified in the <associated-group-id> element of the incoming SIP INVITE;

+NOTE 2: In this step 2), the non-controlling MCVideo function checks that the calling MCVideo user is a member of the constituent group.

-2) a <rule> exists in the group document with:
+3) a <rule> exists in the group document with:

 a) the <is-list-member> element of the <conditions> element present and with the <allow-initiate-conference> element of the corresponding <actions> element set to "true"; or

-b) the <identity> element of the <conditions> element containing an entry matching the MCVideo ID in the SIP INVITE request, with the <allow-initiate-conference> element of the <actions> element is set to "true"; and
+b) the <identity> element of the <conditions> element containing an entry matching the MCVideo ID of the calling MCVideo user identified in the <mcvideo-calling-user-id> element of the SIP INVITE request, with the <allow-initiate-conference> element of the <actions> element is set to "true"; and

-3) if the <supported-services> element is present, it contains:
+4) the <supported-services> element exists in the group document with

 a) a <service> element containing an "enabler" attribute which is set to the MCVideo ICSI; and

-b) if a <group-media> element is present, an entry set to "MCVideo video media".
+b) a <group-media> element containing an entry set to "MCVideo video media".

+NOTE 3: In these steps 2) and 3), the non-controlling MCVideo function checks that the calling MCVideo user is allowed to initiate the group call per the rules in the group document, and that the group is supporting MCVideo services.

-then the MCVideo user shall not be authorised to initiate the group session.
+then the calling MCVideo user shall be authorised by the non-controlling MCVideo function to initiate the group session.
+Otherwise the calling MCVideo user shall not be authorised by the non-controlling MCVideo function to initiate the group session.